ROSAP – Ramboll Offshore Structural Analysis Programs

 Senior Chief ConsultantT: +45 5161 4574

-The global wind industry continues to break records for new investments and capacity, but high costs remain a major challenge to continuing the green transition.
+The global wind industry continues to break records for new investments and capacity however, high costs remain a major challenge to continuing the green transition.

-As the fastest-growing part of the sector, the offshore wind industry still needs to find new ways to optimise designs and accommodate costs related to planning, fabrication, installation and operation.
-In many cases, optimisation is not only about reducing the steel weight, but also about securing an operational friendly design.
+As the fastest-growing part of the sector, the offshore wind industry still needs to find new ways to optimise the designs and the entire supply chain to reduce costs related to planning, fabrication, installation and operation.

-Ramboll’s design software ROSAP (Ramboll Offshore Structural Analysis Package) provides indispensable tools for designing operational friendly wind turbine foundations.
+Ramboll’s design software ROSAP (Ramboll Offshore Structural Analysis Programs) provides indispensable tools for designing wind turbine foundations in compliance with the most recent standards and newest technologies.

 Global and cross-sector application